Tollygunj Assembly constituency: 1977-2006

 In the 2006 state assembly elections, Aroop Biswas of Trinamool Congress won the Tollyganj seat defeating his nearest rival Dr. Partha Pratim Biswas of CPI(M).
 Contests in most years were multi cornered but only winners and runners are being mentioned.
 Pankaj Kumar Banerjee of Trinamool Congress defeated Goutam Banerjee of CPI(M) in 2001, and Ashis Roy of CPI(M) in 1996 representing Congress.
 Prasanta Sur of CPI(M) defeated Pankaj Kumar Banerjee of Congress in 1991 and 1987, Asim Dutta of Congress in 1982, and Pankaj Kumar Banerjee of Congress in 1977.

 1952-1972

 Pankaj Kumar Banerjee of Congress, won in 1972 defeating Prasanta Sur of CPIM.
 Satya Priya Roy of CPI(M) won in 1971.
 Niranjan Sengupta of CPI(M)/CPI won in 1969, 1967 and 1962.
 Haridas Mitra of PSP won in 1957.
-In independent India's first election in 1952 Tollyganj had two seats.
-Priya Ranjan Sen of Congress won from Tollyganj Uttar Assembly constituency and Ambica Chakraborty of CPI won from Tollyganj Dakshin Assembly constituency.
+In independent India's first election in 1952 Tollyganj had three seats.
+Priya Ranjan Sen of Congress won from Tollygunge Uttar Assembly constituency, Ambica Chakraborty of CPI won from Tollygunge Dakshin Assembly constituency and Jyotish Joarder an Independent won from Tollyganj Assembly constituency.